Contents

 When is AFC usually measured?

-The time at which AFC is measured has a lot to do with the size and stage of the antral follicles.
+The time at which AFC is measured has a lot to do with their size.

 An AFC test can be done at any point in your menstrual cycle, but it's often recommended during days 2-4 of your menstrual cycle.